enriclluelles/route_translator/README.md

     And execute `bundle install`

+3. Generate the default initializer:

+    ```sh
+    bundle exec rails g route_translator:install
+    ```

-3. Wrap the groups of routes that you want to translate inside a `localized` block:
+4. Wrap the groups of routes that you want to translate inside a `localized` block:

     ```ruby
     Rails.application.routes.draw do